Invitational Leadership Institute 2020 - Application Available Now

 Fellows may also purchase 9-quarter units of academic credit from UC Davis Extension for approximately $300.

-Weekly parking is approximately $25.
+Daily parking at UCD is $10 per day.
 Carpools can be established to help defray costs.

-Interviews will be scheduled in late January and February with notification of acceptance in early March 2018.
+Interviews will be scheduled in late January and February with notification of acceptance in late February.